 Radioactive gas detected in South Korea from North Korea’s nuclear missile launch

-South Korea could not determine if the gas was from a Hydrogen bomb or not.(US Army) A US soldier prepares to decontaminate his equipment after a mission at Camp Stanley, South Korea.
+South Korea could not determine if the gas was from a Hydrogen bomb or not.(US Army)

 South Korea has detected a radioactive xenon gas from a nuclear missile that North Korea launched earlier this month – the country’s sixth ever nuclear missile launch.
 The North had also threatened that it now has a Hydrogen bomb it can place on an intercontinental ballistic missile (ICBM), but South Korea was unable to determine if the gas it detected is from an H-bomb.

 Xenon gas is used to make certain types of lights; it is colorless and odorless.
 The type of xenon gas that South Korea detected has been connected to North Korean missile tests in the past.
 Xenon-133 – the type of gas detected in South Korea – does not occur naturally.